prettydiff/simple/readme.md

 ## Todo
 * investigate Set containers
 * need to define data types and type extension
-* apply DEC64 for number type
+* choose a number system that is more precise than IEEE double floating point precision, here are some candidates:
+   - DEC64
+   - libdfp
 * write a parser/repl
 * define default methods
-* evaluate DEC64 to determine if words can start with numbers
+* evaluate chosen number format to determine if words can start with numbers
 * consider additional forms of loops
 * consider additional forms of conditions, possibly switch/case (but no fall through)
 * modules